 Directions to Starts

-- Head NORTH (towards Eagle) from event venue on Capitol Street
+- From Registration, head NORTH (towards Eagle) from event venue on Capitol Street

 - Turn EAST (right) on 3rd Street